LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Local pin.db updated to the 2024 version from "Wps Wpa Tester" (includes 2000 new pins).
 - Update some libraries.
 - Added more buttons for logging out of your account
-- After checking via 3wifi, there is a check using the local database.
-  - Added a switch to disable searching in local database after 3wifi
 - Updated the way to grant permissions due to the requirements of the new SDK
 - Optimization of wps pin generation initialization (Now PIN code generation loads faster.)
 - Minor updates to the section with detailed information about the network